News Feed

 Editor's Note: This is a developing story and is being updated.

 Three police officers and 12 children were among the injured.
-Thirty people, including five children, remain hospitalized as of 2:40 p.m. local time, Mayor Vitali Klitschko said.
+Thirty people, including five children, were hospitalized as of 2:40 p.m. local time on July 31, Mayor Vitali Klitschko said.
 First responders have been working at the scenes of the attacks.

 Russian forces launched over 300 drones and eight missiles against Ukraine overnight, targeting Kyiv and other regions, President Volodymyr Zelensky said.